-Focus Area 10: Enhance the resiliency of the region's communities and infrastructure.
-(DRAFT as of April 2022).
+FOCUS AREA 12: Enhance the resiliency of the region's communities and infrastructure •

-What and why.
-The effects of climate change in New Jersey are well documented.
-Temperatures and sea levels are rising and precipitation is increasing.
-These changes are expected to continue throughout this century and will have severe consequences for North Jersey communities, infrastructure, and natural ecosystems.
-The impact of extreme weather events like Hurricanes Sandy and, more recently, Hurricanes Ida and Henri had devastating effects on our region, and scientists expect extreme weather events to become more frequent and perhaps more severe as the effects of climate change continue in the years and decades to come.
-Therefore, local and state officials must take steps to ensure that the North Jersey region is prepared for, can withstand, and recover quickly from adverse events.
+WHAT AND WHY The effects of climate change in New Jersey are well documented.
+Temperatures and sea levels are rising and precipitation increasing.
+These changes are expected to continue throughout this century, and will have serious consequences for North Jersey communities, infrastructure and natural ecosystems.
+The impacts of recent extreme weather events like Hurricanes Sandy and Tropical Storm Irene were devastating in our region.
+While it is difficult to say that individual weather events are caused by climate change, scientists expect extreme weather events to become more frequent and perhaps more severe as the effects of climate change continue in the years and decades to come.
+Local and state officials must take steps to ensure that the North Jersey region is prepared for, can withstand, and recover quickly from adverse events.

 Even as measures to reduce global warming are developed, we must adapt our communities to the inevitably changing climate.
-New Jersey sustained roughly \$30 billion in economic losses from Hurricane Sandy due partly to inadequate flood protection, land-use policies that resulted in the development of flood-prone areas, and a lack of understanding of the risks associated with severe storms.
-Much of this loss was sustained in our region, where extensive damage and repairs disrupted lives, businesses, sports, tourism, and the fiscal health of many communities.
-Resiliency strategies must be incorporated into the land use, conservation of natural resources, hazard mitigation, and capital planning process at all levels of government so that future community development and infrastructure investments address the risks associated with extreme weather and a changing climate.
+New Jersey sustained roughly \$30 billion in economic losses from Hurricane Sandy, due in part to inadequate flood protection, land use policies that resulted in development of flood-prone areas, and a lack of understanding about the risks associated with severe storms.
+Much of this loss was sustained in our region, where extensive damage and repairs disrupted lives, businesses, ports, tourism and the fiscal health of many communities.
+Resiliency strategies must be incorporated into the land use, hazard mitigation and capital planning process at all levels of government so that future community development and infrastructure investments address the risks associated with extreme weather and a changing climate.

-How.
-This focus area seeks to improve the resilience of our region's communities, infrastructure, and ecosystems.
-This can be achieved by: identifying better the region's vulnerabilities, implementing measures to adapt our communities and infrastructure to a changing environment, expanding floodplain buyout programs, and using green infrastructure to mitigate the effects of extreme weather and climate change.
+HOW This focus area seeks to improve the resilience of both communities and infrastructure in our region.
+This can be achieved by: identifying better the region's vulnerabilities; implementing measures to adapt our communities and infrastructure to a changing environment; expanding floodplain buyout programs; and using green infrastructure to mitigate the effects of extreme weather and climate change.

-Strategy 10.1: Identify and communicate the region's vulnerabilities to extreme weather and climate change as informed by the most recent climate data for the region.
+STRATEGY 12.1: Identify and communicate the region's vulnerabilities to extreme weather and climate change as informed by the most recent climate data for the region